mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> [Sentry as a Service](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Managing-Clusters/cm5mc_sentry_service.html)

-* DB-based provider
+* Relational model and storage
-    * Available in CDH 5.1.x/CM 5.1.x
+    * Introduced in CDH 5.1.0/CM 5.1.0
-    * Will store to CM's embedded database or custom database
+    * Can leverage CM database server
-* CM supports migration from file-based policies
+* CDH supports migration to database from file-based policies
     * CLI version: <code>sentry --command config-tool --policyIni *policy_file* --import</code>
-    * File-based provider must be disabled for the service to work
+* Mutually exclusive with file-based provider
-* May be enabled for Hive or Impala or both
+    * Cannot use Sentry service in parallel with File-based configuration
-    * Legacy Hive users can retain file provider if desired
+* However, the service can be enabled for Hive only or Impala only
-    * Impala users do not have to inherit from Hive configuration
+    * Allows Impala privileges to evolve separately rather than inherit from Hive

 ---
 <div style="page-break-after: always;"></div>